 If you’ve followed this site, you know that I subscribe to Netflix, Hulu and Amazon Video for the majority of our family’s programming.
 What I’m starting to realize is that of the three, Amazon Video is the one we are spending more time with.
 This is a distinct change from the past few years.
 Why is that I wondered?
 Well, as you dive in, you start to uncover some areas in which Amazon Prime Video really shines next to the competition.

 Off line Media Access.
 I made this the number one point because I think this may be the most important differentiator.
-If you use Netflix or Hulu you have to be connected to the Internet.
+If you use Netflix or Hulu you have to be connected to the Internet (NOTE: Netflix now offers download capability on a fairly select part o their catalog which is a step in the right direction).
 They are streaming only services, not download.
 With Amazon Prime Video did you know that you can download the content to your portable device to watch later, say on a plane or on a car ride? (this applies to much of the content catalog, but there are a few exceptions where download rights aren’t in place yet).

 I had no idea.
 It’s simple to do.
 Just browse for your content, choose download and while it might take a moment for the transfer, soon that content is ready for offline viewing.
 One small catch is that once you start playback you must complete the playback within 48 hours (time frame differs between some content).
 But I haven’t had one instance yet of that being a problem.

 This completely changed the way I approach air travel.
 Now I keep a list of shows and movies saved on my iPad (via the Prime Music App) and have plenty to choose from whenever I need them.
 You also don’t have to rely on spotty streaming service if you’re staying in a hotel.
 Playback is instant, and it saves your location if you stop and resume later.
-Offline viewing is a huge benefit of Prime Video.
+Offline viewing of a majority of their content catalog is a huge benefit of Prime Video.

 Really Good Original Programming.
 I downloaded the pilot episode of the Amazon original series Mad Dogs, and was blown away.
 How come no one is talking about this show?
 After the pilot I was hooked, and holy crap was it a wild ride.